Palashio/libra/info/Reference Manual.md

 instruction: `str`

-A string that is the instruction sent when writing a query sent to the client class instance
+A string that is the instruction from a written query sent to/in the client class instance

 Returns --